Is Pathwright GDPR compliant?

 Do you back up my content?
 How secure is it?

-We do have all of Pathwright content backed up on Amazon's servers, which scale based on usage.
+We have all Pathwright content backed up on Amazon's servers, which scale based on usage.
 Amazon uses more than one server to back up your school, and they store our data in several facilities and on multiple devices in each facility.
 By doing this, they provide 400 times the durability of a typical disk drive.
-Your Pathwright content has multiple layers of backup.

 Can I add my own custom user agreement or copyright notice?